Classof2020/classof2020.github.io/_class/saroj_bhattarai.md

 Of course I talk to myself.
 Sometimes I need expert advice.

-I don’t believe in miracles.
+I don't believe in miracles.
 I rely on them.

 Great admirer of Lionel Messi (GOAT).

 I love coding.

-I can print “hello world” in more than 7 programming languages.
-Awesome isn’t it.
+I can print 'hello world' in more than 7 programming languages.
+Awesome isn't it.

 Hello!